da4throux/MMM-Paris-RATP-PG/README.md

 ```

 # specific configuration
+Becareful, configuration changes will only be taken in account once the server side (not only the browser) is restarted.
 Three different kind of objects are in the configuration:
 * lines: an array that contains an object describing each line to be presented by the modules
 * other elements are global to the module